CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

 |LS| Adding your first layers
 ===============================================================================

-You are now officially starting Lab 1!
-This lab will be broken down into several sections and tackled over the first few weeks of the course.
-Before starting, mae sure you have QGIS version 3.22 installed and you have created a separate folder for Lab 1, as discussed in our first lecture.

-Lab 1 will be broken into three parts:

-   Part A:

-#.
-Introduce you to QGIS interface and functionality
-#.
-Learn to load vector data, navigate the map canvas and adjust layer
-   symbology
-#.
-Explore vector attribute tables, add labels and classify vector data
-#.
-Create a map in Layout Manager with all necessary map elements and save as
-   a Georeferenced PDF.

-   The map will show Niagara College Campus wild species monitoring project locations in relation to ELC classes.

-   Part B:

-#.
-Learn to edit layer topology and digitize features
-#.
-Produce a map based on your ENVR1108 Environmental Ecology term project.

-   Part C:

-#.
-Use the QGIS plugin QField to perform ground truthing of your map from Part B.
-#.
-Also use a GPS to collect point locations
-#.
-Upload data from QField and GPS into QGIS
-#.
-Create a GeoPackage

-All Lab 1 data should
-have been downloaded from Blackboard and put in your Lab 1 folder as well.
-We will now start the application, and create a basic map to use for examples, exercises and Lab 1 deliverables.

 **The goal for this lesson:** To get started with an example map.

 Launch QGIS from its desktop shortcut, menu item, etc., depending on how you